sbednarz/scilab/2020/05/README.md

 ### Computer Modelling in Chemical Technology, 2020 Edition

-## Class 05 - Mass balance with chemical reaction, 18 May - 24 May
+## Class 05 - Chemical equilibrium, 25 May - 31 May

 ### Introduction